paulgovan/BayesianNetwork/README.md

 ![Parameters](https://github.com/paulgovan/BayesianNetwork/blob/master/inst/images/Parameters.PNG?raw=true)

 ## Inference
-Select the Inference tab to view the conditional probability distribution of an event.
-Using the Evidence box, add evidence to the model and in the Event box, select a conditional event to view.
+Click Inference in the sidebar to estimate the conditional probability of an event given evidence added to the network.
+Add evidence to the network using the Evidence box and select a conditional event using the Event box.

 ![Inference](https://github.com/paulgovan/BayesianNetwork/blob/master/inst/images/Inference.PNG?raw=true)